rcoscali/vendor-nagravision/README.md

 Branches for which plugins were tested against are: kitkat-mr1-release jb-mr2.0-release Branches for which plugins should run are: all JB and KK.
 On later branches, media framework changed a lot...
-I didn't event try.
+I didn't event tried.

 There is a build kit that avoid having a whole android source tree...
 I'll add it later